Will the future of event staffing be powered by artificial intelligence (AI)?

 Chatbots will streamline the job application process

 AI virtual assistants will be useful tools to help people apply for open roles.
-While many companies already use virtual assistants, AI will help job seekers through the job application process, whether that’s by showing individuals where to apply on a website to analysing CVs to identify which roles an applicant should apply for.
+While many companies already use virtual assistants, AI will help job seekers through the job application process, whether that’s by showing individuals where to apply on a website or by analysing CVs to identify which roles an applicant should apply for.

 AI will help staffing agencies identify top contractors